 - respond to the constantly changing demands of the mental health system

-As of this writing, CCC has just completed it’s 35th year.
+As of this writing, CCC has just completed it’s 35th year since its beginnings of an organization.
 CCC has come a long way and has grown into a resilient, vital, and impactful organization and community of clinicians.
 And I am grateful for each person’s contribution to making it what it has become.